Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ```bash title="Docker Compose Run
 docker compose -f jupyter.yml up
 ```

+  </TabItem>
+  </Tabs>

 Once the JupyterLab server is initialized and started, you can connect to JupyterLab using the URL: http://localhost:8888 and enter the token when prompted.

 For detailed instructions, see [Teradata Vantage™ Modules for Jupyter Installation Guide](https://docs.teradata.com/r/Teradata-VantageTM-Modules-for-Jupyter-Installation-Guide/Teradata-Vantage-Modules-for-Jupyter/Teradata-Vantage-Modules-for-Jupyter) or [Use Vantage from a Jupyter Notebook](https://quickstarts.teradata.com/jupyter.html).

-  </TabItem>
-  </Tabs>

-***MEM: Are the last 2 paras on each tab the same thing?
-If so, let's get them off the tabs.
-To the extent to which it makes sense, let's have consistent phrasing here and at the end of the install workspace service topic.***

 ***MEM: Because the 2 docs linked to are for Vantage, not sure Artur/Jack will want us to link to them.
 My understanding is that they don't want AI Unlimited confused with Vantage.
 Of course, it will help sell Vantage, but that's different.
 Are there details in those docs that users need?***

+***TA: I found the resources super detailed and useful when trying JupyterLab.
+The book has detailed explanations of magic commands and other finer aspects.
+These are useful, but let's hear from Jack and Artur.***